Chocolate Chip Banana Muffins Recipe

 Instructions

 1. Preheat oven to 350°F and flour/grease or spray with non-stick spray 2 12-cup muffin tins.
 You can also use liners, if desired.
-I love this non-stick muffin tin from Wilton - I don't need liners with a bit of spray, nothing has ever stuck and they've held up beatutifully.

 2. In a medium-sized bowl, whisk together flour, salt, baking soda and chocolate chips and nuts, if using.
 You can add chocolate chips and nuts at the end if you want some muffins without them, but coating in flour helps to evenly distribute them and keep them from sinking to the bottom.